frenchfrog42/frenchfrog42.github.io/index.md

 layout: default
 ---

 Baguette is a Lisp->Script compiler.
 It tries to generate efficient code, and avoid "boilerplate code", at all cost.
+No types.
+No user-friendly error messages.

 # Similar to sCrypt